socrates-it/site-source/content/registration.md

 <br/>

 ## What is included in the cost?

 * **Two nights full-board**: breakfast, lunch, dinner and snack buffet all day (vegetarian and gluten-free food included!)
+* Use of the congress rooms
-* The hotel has both twin or double rooms.
+* The hotel has both twin and double rooms.
 If there is someone you are willing to share the room with, feel free to book the double room.
-If you don’t know anyone, don’t worry: sign in the [Sofware Crafters #italian channel on Slack](http://bit.ly/SlackSocrates) and find a suitable roommate.
+If you don’t know anyone, don’t worry: sign in to the Sofware Crafters #italian channel on Slack and find a suitable roommate.
 * City tax
-* Access to the **wellness area**: indoor pool, heated outdoor pool, and wet area
-* Access to the **gym** with cardio and fitness equipment
-* [**Trentino Guest Card**](https://www.visittrentino.info/en/experience/trentino-guest-card): free circulation on public transport within Trentino and free or discounted entry to over 60 museums, 20 castles, and 20 attractions.
-* Use of **mountain bikes**.

-The unconference’s beverages will be covered by the sponsors.
+## Why is the cost variable?

+SoCraTes IT is a no-profit event, which implies that the exact cost of a ticket will depend on the amount of sponsorship we receive.
+All the sponsorship money will cover the cost of the congress rooms.
+It could be also used to offer extra amenities during the conference or to reduce the ticket prices for all participants.

 <br/><br/>